 Husky is advancing gas projects in the Madura Strait offshore Indonesia.
-These include the BD and shallow water MDA-MBH fields.
+These include the liquids-rich BD Project and the shallow water MDA-MBH and MDK fields.

-The Company holds a 40 percent interest in these fields, which are expected to produce natural gas and associated liquids.
-The fields are being developed in partnership with operator CNOOC Limited and an affiliate of Samudra Energy Ltd., an Indonesian company.
+The Company holds a 40 percent interest in these fields, which are being developed in partnership with operator CNOOC Limited and an affiliate of Samudra Energy Ltd., an Indonesian company.